Revenue Management Total Guide: Definition, Strategies & Software

 The first important step, before you can implement any revenue management strategies, is understanding the difference between strategy and tactics.

-A revenue strategy is a plan you design in order to reach a specific goal.
+revenue strategy is a plan you design in order to reach a specific goal.
 This might be increasing direct bookings, improving conversions, attracting new markets or shifting segmentation, for example.

 Tactics, in contrast, are concrete actions you take in order to achieve the goal you establish in your strategy.
 This might be relaunching your website or exploring alternative booking channels, for example.
 Basically, it is the specific steps you need to take as part of your wider strategy.